woowacourse-precourse/java-calculator-7/README.md

 	output : valid input?
 Ture : False

 #### 2. parse input
-	-store all numbers from input and return a list of numbers
+	- store all numbers from input and return a list of numbers

 	input : a valid input string (delimiter + digits) output : a list of numbers

-#### 3. calculator -> sum all given numbers and return the sum value
+#### 3. calculator
+	- sum all given numbers and return the sum value

 	input : a list of numbers
 	output : sum value

+#### 4. main function
+	- if input is valid, print sum of given digit if not, throw IllegalArgumentExceptions

+	input : a valid input
+	output : N/A